PiresMA/epidemic_like_models/README.md

 * Tabah, Albert N. "Literature dynamics: Studies on growth, diffusion, and epidemics."
 Annual review of information science and technology (ARIST) 34 (1999): 249-86.
 * xxxx

+Topic diffusion
+* Woo, Jiyoung, and Hsinchun Chen.
+"An event-driven SIR model for topic diffusion in web forums."
+Intelligence and Security Informatics (ISI), 2012 IEEE International Conference on.
+IEEE, 2012.
+* Woo, Jiyoung, Sung Ho Ha, and Hsinchun Chen.
+"TRACING TOPIC DISCUSSIONS WITH THE EVENT-DRIVEN SIR MODEL FOR ONLINE FORUMS."
+Journal of Electronic Commerce Research 17.2 (2016): 169.

 Propagation of public violence
 * Wiley, Shari A., Michael Z. Levy, and Charles C. Branas.
 "The Impact of Violence Interruption on the Diffusion of Violence: A Mathematical Modeling Approach."
 Advances in the Mathematical Sciences.
 Springer International Publishing, 2016.
 225-249.
 * Nizamani, Sarwat, Nasrullah Memon, and Serge Galam.
 "From public outrage to the burst of public violence: An epidemic-like model."
 Physica A: Statistical Mechanics and its Applications 416 (2014): 620-630.